Korean Feather Reed Grass

 Calamagrostis brachytricha

 Korean Feather Reed Grass (Calamagrostis brachytricha) is a perennial suited to the Colorado Front Range.
-It matures to about 30–42 in tall and 24–30 in wide, needs medium water, and prefers full sun to part.
+It matures to about 30–42 in tall and 24–30 in wide, needs medium water, and prefers full sun to partial shade.
 Feathery pink-purple plumes in late summer; tolerates part shade unusually well for a grass.

 Photos